Nino, Princess of Mingrelia

-Nino (ნინო; 15 April 1772 – 30 May 1847) was a Georgian princess royal (batonishvili) as a daughter of King George XII of Georgia and princess consort of Mingrelia as the wife of Grigol Dadiani, Sovereign Prince of Mingrelia.
+Nino (ნინო; 15 April 1772 – 30 May 1847) was a Georgian princess royal (batonishvili) as a daughter of King George XII and princess consort of Mingrelia as the wife of Grigol Dadiani, Sovereign Prince of Mingrelia.
 After the death of her husband in 1804, Nino was a regent for her underage son, Levan until 1811, and helped bring Mingrelia and Abkhazia, a neighboring principality of her in-laws, under the hegemony of the Russian Empire.
 In 1811, she retired to Saint Petersburg, where she died at the age of 75.

 Early life

 Princess Nino was born in Tbilisi as the sixth child of then-Crown Prince George and his first wife, Ketevan Andronikashvili, in 1772, in the lifetime of her reigning grandfather, Heraclius II of Georgia.
 In 1791, at the age of 19, Nino was married off to Grigol Dadiani, Prince of Mingrelia.
 Around the same time, Grigol's sister Mariam wed Nino's cousin, King Solomon II of Imereti.
 These marriages were intended to cement an alliance of the Georgian potentates which had been concluded through the efforts of Heraclius II's minister Solomon Lionidze in June 1790.
 The relations between Solomon and Grigol quickly became soured over their territorial disputes and, in the period of 1791–1802, Grigol thrice lost throne to Solomon's protégés.
 Grigol and Nino sought and obtained the protection from the Russian Empire, which had taken over the kingdom of Nino's late father in 1801 and eyed Imereti.
 By the treaty of 1 December 1803 Mingrelia became part of the Russian Empire as an autonomous principality.
 On this occasion, Nino received a sable fur coat and ten arshins (7.1 m or 23.3 ft) of crimson velvet as the imperial gifts.